DjangoGirlsSeoul/Apply/2017-organizers.md

 * work with fun, friendly and like-minded people/developers
 * opportunity to travel and represent Django Girls Seoul Community initiative at conferences and events

-If you feel confident you can fulfill all of the above, then this is definitely a position for you.
+If you feel confident and you can fulfill all of the above, then this is definitely a position for you.

 # How to apply
 Please visit this Link and fill out application in English.